ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Appendix

-We ablate the use of our ranking by training a model that \textit{randomly} selects another view as the cross-view positive during training ("random"), and validate our particular choice of ranking by training a model that uses the \textit{reverse} of our camera rankings at each second ("reversed") -- e.g. best-exo becomes worst-exo, and vice versa.
-We show our results in table~\ref{tab:cam_rank_exp}, compared against our results with our original geometry-based camera rankings (``geometric").
-We observe that reversing our rankings (first row) produces a significant drop in performance below the method that \textit{randomly} selects cross-view distillation positives; this confirms that our camera ranking strategy is indeed significant.
-Training with the random ranking is equivalent to learning generic view-invariance; while this leads to significant improvement on the most occluded views (W) at low IoU thresholds, our ranking ("geometric") quickly outperforms this generic view-invariant baseline at higher IoU thresholds, across all views.
+We ablate the use of our ranking by training a model that selects another view as the cross-view positive at random during training ("Generic view-invariance"), and validate our particular choice of ranking by training a model that uses the \textit{reverse} of our camera rankings at each second (``Reversed") -- e.g. best-exo becomes worst-exo, and vice versa.
+We show our results in Fig.~\ref{fig:camera_rank_ablation}, compared against our results with our original geometry-based camera rankings (``Geometric").
+We observe that reversing our rankings produces a significant drop in performance below the method that \textit{randomly} selects cross-view distillation positives, confirming that our camera ranking is indeed meaningful.While generic-view invariance performs competitively at low IoU thresholds, our ranking ("Geometric") quickly outperforms this generic view-invariant baseline at higher IoU thresholds, across views of varying difficulty.
 This further supports our hypothesis that generic 'view-invariance' is insufficient to address the viewpoint and occlusion diversity present in these challenging activities.